starchturrets/windows-shenanigans/WDAC/readme.md

 ```
 New-CIPolicy -Level FilePublisher -Fallback Hash -UserPEs -ScanPath .\ -FilePath C:\Users\Username\Documents\app.xml
 ```
 This will generate a new supplemental policy that you can merge with your base policy.
+If you get the error `An item with the same key has already been added.
+`, simply run the command again.

 https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create
 https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy?view=windowsserver2022-ps

 - FilePublisher trusts specific files from the specified publisher, with a version at or above the specified version number.
 - Since companies are not the best about consistently signing files, fallback to hash rules (these will be invalidated after an update, regenerate your rules afterwards).
+Depending on the app, you may not need to do this.
+Firefox for example doesn't appear to need a lot of hash rules and upgrading in place does not require a new policy in my experience.
 - ScanPath is the directory to be scanned.
 - UserPEs means that the generated policy is for userspace executables, not drivers.
 - Filepath determines where the generated policy will be placed.